barumau/pandunia/engli/pandunia-engli.md

 -a : suffix for verbs with SVO word order
 -e : suffix for derived nouns
--em : suffix for a fundamental unit
+-em : suffix for a fundamental unit in linguistics
 -er : suffix for doer
+-eria : suffix for place of doing
 -i : suffix for adjectives
 -ia : suffix for areas
--iste : one who supports a certain ideology or a way of life
+-iste : suffix for the supporter of an idea
+-istia : suffix for ideologies and religions
 -u : suffix for verbs with OVS word order
 ##a
 a : but (whereas)